 Backed by 20 years of research, the SilverCloud® platform is the global leader in clinically proven digital CBT.
 Over 1 million people have already used the SilverCloud programmes for adults.
 The outcomes are impressive.
 Up to 80% of users showed improvement in depression and anxiety symptoms (1) and 56% of users with a clinical diagnosis of depression or anxiety were diagnosis-free after three months (2).

-The SilverCloud self-help digital programmes can be used by parents, carers and teachers.
+The SilverClouddigital programmes can be used by parents, carers and teachers.
 They can learn about the symptoms of anxiety that a child or teen is experiencing and how to respond effectively.
 The programmes are available 24/7 and are easy to access from a mobile phone, computer or tablet.

 SilverCloud programmes can help caregivers support a child or teen: